Classroom Control – User Guide

 Classroom Control provides easy management of all created lessons and the flexibility to modify at any time.
 All lessons created are saved for future use.

 - SAVED – all lessons created are saved permanently.
-The example provided has 4 lessons available to use in the classroom when required.

 - VIEW LESSON – Click on ‘Inactive’ to expand and close the lesson.